Polkadot

 Using API keys on an RPC node provides better tracking and monitoring of API usage.

 Secure your data, speed up your queries, and take control of your API usage with our RPC API endpoint and personalized API keys.
-Sign up nowarrow-up-right to get your own API key.
+[Sign up now](https://beta-app.blockops.network/?callback=api-service) to get your own API key.

 To get your API key, create a project using a unique Identifier as the project name and select Polkadot from the network options.